Dan J. Harkey

 Excess space sits idle.

-Keeping up pool maintenance.
+Keeping up with pool maintenance.

 Being able to sustain the house payments.